SRXie/OFR/README.md

 test_root: /your_data_root/coat_test/ # testing data for our COAT metric
 ```

+In the training data we provide, `data_mix.csv` is a meta file for different composition of training sets with different correlations.
+Set `data_mix_idx=1,2,3,4,5` for i.i.d. dataset; set `data_mix_idx=13,14,15,16,17` for the correlated dataset in our paper.

 To generate the test or the training data, check `./coat_generation/`.

 Our COAT measure can be expanded to domains other than CLEVR, the Dataset class `CLEVRAlgebraTestset` in `data.py` is reusable.
 Send us a PR to add your dataset!